tonybruce/Traffic-Verbs-Testing-and-T-Shirts/PITCHME.md

 ---
-Challenege 6: Use chrome dev tools 'fetch' to find `How many people are in space right now`
+Challenge 6: Use chrome dev tools 'fetch' to find `How many people are in space right now`

 Answer - fetch('http://api.open-notify.org/astros.json')
   .then(function(response) {